commercialhaskell/stack/doc/GUIDE.md

 at times, you may find that not all dependencies required may be available in the Stackage snapshots.

-Let's simulate an unsatisfied dependency by adding acme-missiles to our build-depends and re-initing:
+Let's simulate an unsatisfied dependency by adding acme-missiles to the `.cabal` file (yackage does not currently support hpack, but you can also [hpack-convert](https://github.com/yamadapc/hpack-convert) should you need to generate a `package.yaml`) build-depends and then re-initing:

 ```
 cueball:~/yackage-0.8.0$ stack init --force
-Using cabal packages:
-- yackage.cabal

-Selecting the best among 6 snapshots...

-* Partially matches lts-4.1
-    acme-missiles not found
-        - yackage requires -any
-        - yackage flags: upload = True

-* Partially matches nightly-2016-01-16
-    acme-missiles not found
-        - yackage requires -any
-        - yackage flags: upload = True

-* Partially matches lts-3.22
-    acme-missiles not found
-        - yackage requires -any
-        - yackage flags: upload = True

-.
-.
-.

-Selected resolver: lts-4.1
-Resolver 'lts-4.1' does not have all the packages to match your requirements.
-    acme-missiles not found
-        - yackage requires -any
-        - yackage flags: upload = True

-However, you can try '--solver' to use external packages.
+# init failure output
 ```

 stack has tested six different snapshots, and in every case discovered that